United Church theological schools across the country offer a variety of educational and training opportunities for everyone.

 St. Andrew’s College (Saskatoon, SK)

 St. Andrew’s College offers theological study that is justice seeking, intimate, and ecumenical in an affirming and diverse community of learners and teachers, in partnership with the Saskatoon Theological Union.
 The STU is a consortium of three theological schools, including St. Andrew’s College (The United Church of Canada), the College of Emmanuel and St. Chad (Anglican Church of Canada), and the Lutheran Theological Seminary (Evangelical Lutheran Church in Canada).
-Together, these schools offer programs of study toward ministry and other vocations related to the study of theology.
-As we move toward a renewal of our degree programs and lifelong learning opportunities, St. Andrew’s is shifting to a system of compact intensive courses, offered year-round in hybrid format.
-This means that students will be able to study in Saskatoon or from wherever is home, and can complete their program without uprooting their lives.
-We offer
+We offer:

 • a two-year Master of Theological Studies program

-• as well as a variety of other opportunities for learning, including a Doctor of Ministry program, courses for meeting United Church admissions learning outcomes, assessment for United Church testamur requirements for ordination, occasional studies, audit opportunities, and a full range of lifelong learning certificate options for leadership in the church, leadership in the world, and spiritual exploration
+• a Doctor of Ministry program, courses to meet United Church Admissions learning outcomes, and testamur requirements for ordination, occasional studies, audit opportunities, and a range of lifelong learning certificate options for leadership in the church, leadership in the world, and spiritual exploration

 St. Stephen’s College (Edmonton, AB)